 Click on the link below for more information.

 Launching Model Rockets?
 Yes!

-As we take a look a bit inland, you can look around at a few native and many non-native plants as well as a few animals if you are a bit lucky.
-Again, it is quite refreshing walking around here, as most people prefer to stay by the water and there is hardly anyone else around.
+As we take a bit inland, you can look around at a few native and many non-native plants and a few animals if you are a bit lucky.
+Again, it is pretty refreshing walking around here, as most people prefer to stay by the water, and there is hardly anyone else around.

 Here is a list of a few native plants that I noticed while here-

 From the northern tip of Fiesta Island down to the southern end on the west side, you can go as fast as you like (within reason), from sunrise to sunset.
 So you can see countless personal watercraft mixed in with boats and sailboats.

 As we keep heading south around Fiesta Island, we come upon Stony Point, connected to the dog park.
 Due to the isolation of the area and a good food source, Stony Point is a favorable nesting site for the endangered California least tern.

 If you had to pick one spot that screams Fiesta Island, it would be Fiesta Island, Dog Park.

 This area is truly magical in the southwestern section of the island.
 While researching, I came across a Yelp review that stated that this dog park is the world’s best dog park in the world.